lemire/js-file-loading-benchmark/README.md

 Run the bash script `script.sh` (e.g., type `bash script.sh`).
 It will install `nvm` and `bun` in your user account, if needed.

-The benchmark simply reads the current README.md file, as quickl as possible.
+The benchmark simply reads the current README.md file, as quickly as possible.

 ## Sample Results